Amphetamine drugs are stimulants, where the majority are categorised as Class B substances, illegal for recreational use and distribution.

 Amphetamine drugs cause exhilarating highs.
 They are favoured for the energy, the alertness, and the lasting feelings of euphoria that they induce.

 Users will long for the highs and energy brought on by amphetamine exposure.
-To stay awake for longer, to perform greater, to feel energised and to increase motivation are some of the intentions behind amphetamine consumption.
+To stay awake for longer, perform better, feel energised, and increase motivation are some of the intentions behind amphetamine consumption.

 As long-term exposure can result in social problems, behavioural changes, and physical and psychological damages, with a significant focus on mental health issues and cognitive impairment, safe withdrawal is urged.